chattermill/nlp-challenge/README.md

 aspect predictions to a file called `test_answers.csv`.
 Everything else is for you to decide.
 You might want to add some exploratory data analysis or visualisations.

-Please submit your solution (including the completed `test_answers.csv` file) via a Github repo.
-If that's not possible, a zip file.
-Send the link to nlp@chattermill.io
+Please submit your solution (including the completed `test_answers.csv` file) as a zip file using the Greenhouse link provided by our talent team.

 Add a README.md file explaining your process.
 It can be in a format of a short blog post, report or a tutorial.
 Any cool insight you find along the way, or cool tool you use will be a bonus. **The file should contain full